TalariaSoftware/ncmanager-help/board/preside.md

-of the president or chairperson but they can delegate it as the see fit or whenever necessary.
+of the president or chairperson but they can delegate it as they see fit or whenever necessary.

-Occassionally
+Occasionally,
 the president/chairperson is unavailable.
 This can happen if
 the office is vacant,